 Windham Northeast Supervisory Union Superintendent Chris Kibbe said on Friday he had not yet conducted any research but said he soon will and he plans to present his findings at the Rockingham School Board's next meeting, which is scheduled for 5 p.m.
 June 16 at Central Elementary.
 He told the Reformer the research will consist mostly of "number-crunching."

 Kibbe said the supervisory union keeps track of the number of 3 and 4 year olds in the areas so the administration knows what to expect in terms of enrollment well before parents register their children for kindergarten.
 He said annual school budgets are prepared the previous fall, which is the ideal time to plan for an extra teacher if necessary.
-However, there are children whose families move in or out of the area at any given time.

 He also said a high number of registered kindergartners is not a dire problem -- just a situation that needs to be worked out.